 The tax currently payable is based on taxable profit for the year.
 Taxable profit differs from net profit as reported in profit or loss because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
-The Group's liability for current tax is calculated using tax rates that have been enacted or substantively enacted at the reporting date.
+The Group's liability for current tax is calculated using tax rates that have been

-Annual report and consolidated financial statement For the year ended 31 December 2020
+Annual report and consolidated financial statement For the year ended 31 December 2021